 The plan is to expand further the measures that were taken in 2021.
-This includes having virtual wards for patients with a variety of conditions, for instance, heart failure, pneumonia, and services that provide urgent responses to older people.
+This includes having virtual wards for patients with various conditions, for instance, heart failure, pneumonia, and services that provide urgent responses to older people.

-The plan is part of the two years investment of an extra £6.6bn that the government announced.
+The intended strategy is part of a two-year investment of an extra £6.6bn that the government announced.
 By the end of 2023, it is estimated that up to 50,000 patients a month will be using the service.

-The care in the community will be expanded to ensure care at home, without hospital admission.
+The community care services will expand to ensure care at home, without hospital admission.
 According to DHSC: “Up to 20% of emergency hospital admissions (are) avoidable with the right care in place.”

 Virtual wards aim to improve healthcare services.
-The NHS is investing more in them.
-The benefits of them seem promising, considering the impact, reviews, and patient feedback.
-They also have challenges and effort is being made to mitigate them.
+The NHS is investing billions in them.
+Their benefits seem promising, considering the impact, reviews, and patient feedback.
+They also have challenges, and the NHS is trying to mitigate them.
 Could this be the future of healthcare on a much larger scale in an increased and aging population?